umbraco/UmbracoDocs/Fundamentals/Backoffice/Property-Editors/Built-in-Property-Editors/Block-Editor/label-property-configuration.md

 ## Useful Angular filters

-As well as the [default AngularJS filters](https://docs.angularjs.org/api/ng/filter), Umbraco ships with some additional filters which are useful for setting the label field of block editors.
+As well as the [default AngularJS filters](https://docs.angularjs.org/api/ng/filter), Umbraco ships with some additional filters which are useful for setting the Label field of Block editors.

 | Filter                                                       | Description                                             | Property type               | Parameters                                                   |
 | ------------------------------------------------------------ | ------------------------------------------------------- | --------------------------- | ------------------------------------------------------------ |